kehantan/labbook/docs/buffers_solutions/tris-hcl_stock.rst

 Vacuum filter is a faster way to sterilise the buffer.
 Based on google search, there are no problem autoclaving Tris-HCl solution.

 For whatever reason, you will get extra volume of liquid than the volume of water you put in to dissolve the Tris-HCl.
 When added 500 mL of water into Tris-HCL, you might ended up getting 600 or 700 mL of liquid.
-This would affect the final concentration if you added 1000 L of water into Tris-HCl directly because the final volume will change.
-Therefore, Tris-HCl was dissolve in smaller amount of water, adjusted pH (solutions used for adjusting pH like HCl and NaOH will add some volume too), then only top up until the final volume is 1 L.
+This would affect the final concentration if you added 1000 mL of water into Tris-HCl directly because the final volume will change.
+Therefore, Tris-HCl was dissolve in smaller amount of water (500 to 700 mL), adjusted pH (solutions used for adjusting pH like HCl and NaOH will add some volume too), then only top up until the final volume is 1 L.